-

 Course Creation

-Podia supports all the necessary file types – audio, images, video, PDFs, except for SCORM packages.
+Podia supports all the necessary file types – audio, images, video, PDFs except for SCORM packages.
 The interface is very minimalistic and self-explanatory.

 6. iSpring Market